We talked briefly about Valentinus last time.

 Everything in the world is a pale shadow of its True Nature, or Form (a Platonic idea).

 The perfect Jesus exists in the Pleroma.
 A kind of image of him came to Achamoth, and a further distilled version then incarnated on earth as the son of Mary and Joseph.
-And this holds true for humans too (earthly humans are replicas of the original aeons).
+And this holds true for all humans (earthly humans are replicas of the original aeons).
 Souls are eventually reunited with their divine twin – not at death – but when they have attained gnosis.

 Thus spoke Valentinus.

 I think Valentinus was attempting to reconcile classical Gnosticism with emerging Christianity and its variant traditions, including the Jewish one, and does a very good balancing act.
 He manages to de-demonises the God of the Bible and installs him as the God of Righteousness (as well as re-establishing him as nous, Plato’s ordering principle of mind and reason in Timaeus).